-A plastic surgeon, Seth Matarasso, had a comment about this: “There is no demographic and to me that speaks volumes ― the fact that it’s crossing every racial, every sexual, every social demographic.
+I found a comment about this from a plastic surgeon: “There is no demographic and to me that speaks volumes ― the fact that it’s crossing every racial, every sexual, every social demographic.
 There is no way to pigeon hole [a man] and say, ‘Oh, he’ll never get it.’”

 Some of the motivation for having treatments like Botox is similar to why women get treated: look your best for your partner, a potential partner, and for yourself.
 Ever-present social media has fueled this desire to look younger as well.
 But there is one major factor, more than any other, that drives men to seek Botox treatments: maintaining a youthful look in an ageist job market.

-The beauty of Botox and Dysport is that the results can be quite subtle, simply relaxing some of those static lines, and have you looking rested and less worried in about 5-10 days.
+The beauty of Botox is that the results can be quite subtle, simply relaxing some of those static lines, and have you looking rested and less worried in about 5-10 days.

 So if you’re a man seeking out a Botox treatment, what should you keep in mind?

 There are anatomical differences in the face that need to be kept in mind, such as that men’s eyebrows are not arched like women’s, and therefore injections must be done accordingly so as to not give a male patient a feminized look.

 Taking away all of a man’s wrinkles and creases can often cause a feminized look as well.
 When Botox is injected properly, some movement and some lines can be left so expressions are natural, and the result simply looks relaxed and more youthful.
 With 100% correction, the appearance would be smooth and frozen.